Ronald Acuña Jr. Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.5 K/9, which ranks 18th in MLB.
+- The Brewers pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Brewers' 3.94 team ERA ranks 11th among all MLB pitching staffs.
+- The Brewers' 3.96 team ERA ranks 10th across all league pitching staffs.

-- The Brewers rank 22nd in baseball in home runs surrendered (117 total, 1.2 per game).
+- Brewers pitchers combine to allow 119 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

 © 2023 Data Skrive.
 All rights reserved.